Tamas-Gavlider/MyVault/README.md

 [W3Schools](https://www.w3schools.com/) to review how certain libraries function and for Django tutorials.

 Additionally, I utilized the Blog project from Code Institute to grasp basic functionalities and logic, applying these concepts to my own projects.

+### Acknowledgments

+I would like to acknowledge:

+- My Code Institute mentor Graeme Taylor for his valuable advices.